AnyLog-co/documentation/getting started.md

 </pre>
 Additional information is available at [Queries and info requests to the AnyLog Network](https://github.com/AnyLog-co/documentation/blob/master/queries%20and%20info%20requests.md).

-## Querying and updating data in the blockchain
+## Querying and updating metadata in the blockchain

 The network maintains a global metadata that is stored in a blockchain or in a Master Node.
 Users are able to query and update the metadata (regardless of the platform used to store the metadata) using the ***blockchain commands***.